SystemsApproach/security/systems.rst

 password) is clearly a bit of a weakness.
 At the same time, it solves the thorny problem of how to scalably bind public keys to users which has proven challenging to date.
-Additional steps to secure the intial authentication might include the use of multi-factor authentication.
+Additional steps to secure the initial authentication might include the use of multi-factor authentication.

 Passkeys offer two protections against phishing.
 First, the private